x1ao4/edition-manager-for-plex/README.md

   4. Use the command `docker-compose up -d` to deploy and start the edition-manager-for-plex-reset stack.
 (If `/custom/directory/edition-manager-for-plex/config/config.ini` is correctly configured, the stack will operate properly; if not configured, fill in the configuration information first, then restart the stack for proper operation.)

 #### Instructions
-edition-manager-for-plex consists of four containers: `emp-all`, `emp-new`, `emp-scheduler`, and `emp-reset`, each designed to handle different tasks.
+EMP consists of four containers: `emp-all`, `emp-new`, `emp-scheduler`, and `emp-reset`, each designed to handle different tasks.
 Upon stack deployment, these containers will have slightly different running states.

 - The `emp-all` container is used for the `add editions for all movies` task.
 It runs this task once after startup, processing all movies within the set scope (adding edition information), and displays the library information and processing results in the terminal or logs.
 It will stop running after completing the task.
 You can start it at any time to run the `add editions for all movies` task, and it will stop after each run.
 If you have configured `emp-scheduler`, `emp-all` will also run once automatically at each scheduled task time.
 - The `emp-new` container is used for the `add editions for new movies` task.
 After startup, it will create a Flask server to listen for events from the Plex server.
 When there are new movies on the Plex server, it will automatically process the new movies (add edition information) and display the processing results in the terminal or logs.
 After processing, it will continue to listen for events from the Plex server and handle any new movies as they arrive, then resume listening.